General Terms and Conditions, special business conditions and house rules for concert-goers and event-attendees at the Alter Oper Frankfurt

 Visitors with cold-like symptoms Visitors with cold-like symptoms, increased temperature or impaired sense of smell and / or taste are asked not to attend the event under any circumstances.
 The AOF has the right to exclude from the event any visitors with cold-like symptoms.

-High-risk countries If you have stayed (temporarily) in a risk area defined by the Robert Koch Institute (RKI) in the past 14 days, a visit to the Alte Oper is only possible if you have a current negative test for SARS-CoV-2 which was carried out less than 48 hours before or immediately after entering Germany (e.g. at the airport).
+High-risk countries For persons who have stayed (temporarily) in a risk area defined by the RKI prior to the respective event, a visit to the Alte Oper is only possible in compliance with the currently valid laws and regulations.
 You can find a list of risk countries here.

 Adherence to the general hygiene rules Please respect our other guests by maintaining the correct etiquette when sneezing or coughing.
 Please maintain the correct distance from other people (at least 1.5 metres) and use the hand-sanitiser dispensers provided.
 At the sinks, you will find soap, paper handtowels and hand sanitiser for thoroughly washing your hands.
 Further hand-sanitiser dispensers have been set up throughout the building.

 Box office The box office will be open if there are still tickets available for the respective event.
-Only one person at a time may enter the space by the ticket desk.
-Here too, face coverings must be worn.
+Here too, medical masks (FFP2- or surgical masks) must be worn.

-Guidance system The Alte Oper is divided into left and right zones, as well as into levels 1 (Mozart Saal), 2 (Foyer Ebene 2), 3 (Parkett), 4 (Balkon), 5 (Rang) and 6 (Rang and Olymp).
+Guidance system The Alte Oper is divided into left and right zones, as well as into levels 1 (Mozart Saal), level 2 (Foyer Ebene 2), 3 (Parkett), 4 (Balkon), 5 (Rang) and 6 (Rang and Olymp).
 There are signposts within the Alte Oper to help guide you; if you have any questions, please speak directly with our ushers.
 Visitors are obligated to walk on the right on the stairways or colonnades of every level.
 If there are people already waiting at the auditorium door leading to your seat, please remain at least 1.5 metres behind them.
-Late arrivals will not be permitted into the auditorium under any circumstances.
-Therefore, please allow plenty of time for your journey to the venue.
 Tickets will be checked in a contactless manner – please have your ticket ready and simply show it to our staff.
 Please also have your passport/ID ready to hand so you can also present it when asked to do so.
 You must sit in the seat indicated on your ticket.
 Please do not sit in any other seat under any circumstances – these are blocked off.

 Cloakroom The cloakrooms to the left and right on Level 1 are open.
 Please note that you are not allowed to carry items/bags larger than approx. 40 x 40 x 20 cm.